MrGG14/Movie-Recomendator-pending/README.md

 # Movie-Recomendator-pending
 The aim of this project is to build a Movie Recommenator system based on clustering.

-The idea is given an user:
+The idea is given a objective user:
 1. Search its n closests users.
+2. Calculate the mean rating of each movie based on the closests users.
-2. Pic the movie which hasnt been seen by the new user and has the highest mean reviews of the other closests users
+3. Recomend the highest mean rated movie which hasnt been seen by the new objective user.
 ## DATA

 First of all we need data from different users.
 I used the dataset available in kaggle called ['The Movie Dataset'](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
 As a [Filmaffinity](https://www.filmaffinity.com/es/main.html) user I wanted to retrieve my own reviews